 - Target Customer: What type of target group of customers your brand is attempting to appeal to and attract?

-- Market Definition: What category is your brand competing and how inline you are with your customer need?
+- Market Definition: What category is your brand competing and how in line you with your customer needs?

 - Brand Promise: What is the most compelling benefit to your customer?